ethanbrian/buckhill-interview/README.md

 # buckhill-interview

 1.Open a terminal or command prompt on your machine.

 2.Navigate to the directory where you want to clone the project.

 3.Run the following command:
 git clone <repository-url>

-Replace <repository-url> with the URL of the repository that you want to clone. for example in this case https://github.com/ethanbrian/buckhill-interview.git
+4.Replace <repository-url> with the URL of the repository that you want to clone. for example in this case https://github.com/ethanbrian/buckhill-interview.git

-Once the repository is cloned, navigate into the project directory using the following command: cd <project-directory>
+5Once the repository is cloned, navigate into the project directory using the following command: cd <project-directory>
 Replace <project-directory> with the name of the project directory.
 For example: new-cypress

-Among the files cloned is the docker file with some instructions to create the image which contain a list of instructions
+6.Among the files cloned is the docker file with some instructions to create the image which contain a list of instructions

 Assuming the user does not have an environment set up and is a window user this is what the user will do Open the power shell command prompt ensure you run as administrator